Skip to content

 }

-The TVM stack itself has no limit on the total number of values, so you can theoretically push new values there until you run out of gas.
-However, various continuations may have a maximum number of values defined for their inner stacks, going over which will throw an exception with exit code 3: stack overflow.
+The TVM stack itself has no limit on the total number of values, so you can theoretically push new values onto it until you run out of gas.
+However, various continuations may have a maximum number of values defined for their inner stacks, exceeding which will throw an exception with exit code 3: Stack overflow.

 asm fun stackOverflow() {